coder/docs/setup/air-gapped/infrastructure.md

 systemctl restart containerd
 ```

-Because the steps described in this section must be run on all nodes which will
+Because the steps described in this section must be run on all nodes that will
 be scheduling Coder images, either:

 1. Include these steps in the image